 Issues such as lack of free disk space or folder permissions that have changed will prevent local copies from being saved.
 Unless problems are encountered when streaming your data to the Storage Platform, your normal backups are safe regardless of the success of the local backup.

 - Saving local copies: Errors are logged in the Backup Log when local copies are saved.

 - Consolidating older local copies: Local copies are consolidated to maintain the retention settings (see above).
 Problems with consolidation are logged in a seperate log indicated in grey.

-Backup administrators can profile local backup-related settings from the Storage Platform Management Console.
+Administrators can profile local backup-related settings from the Storage Platform Console.

 Find the backups in the Restore tab as you normally would, but look for the dates listed under Local in the Backup list.

-Yes, a Full System Recovery can be done from a local copy.
+Yes, a Full System Recovery can be done from a local copy, but only on Windows.